 Your backups will be saved here per the preferences you set within FL Studio.
 If you don’t take the time to sort this out now, you’ll end up setting it up after you lose a project.
 Here is one song I was working on where the file become corrupt and I lost it:

 Also worth considering is increasing the number of “undo” levels in FL Studio.
 I set mine to 500.

 When working with automation clips in FL Studio, you can right click any knob or parameter and select “copy value” – and then paste the value into your automation clip for precise automation.

-- Use the reverse clip option on any sample to get interesting effects.
-Especially good for big cymbal crashes and impact sounds – reverse those for awesome power-up / build up effects.
+Use the reverse clip option on any sample to get interesting effects.
+Especially good for big cymbal crashes and impact sounds – reverse those for power-up build up effects.

-- Make a repeating arpeggiating sequence in the Piano Roll, like ascending triplets and then select the notes.
+Make a repeating arpeggiating sequence in the Piano Roll, like ascending triplets and then select the notes.
 Hold the “alt” key and drag back to make the entire sequence 2x/4x/8x faster.
 Copy/paste to fill the rest of the measure with those super-fast notes.
-Surprisingly good way to make amazing sounds.
+This is a way to make amazing chip-tune style sounds.

 Some quick tips to make sequences sound less artificial.

-- Use the “Alt” key when manipulating notes in the Piano Roll.
-This will allow you to stretch or shorten the length of any note which is useful to simulate how a human will play an instrument.
-For instance when you play guitar, you do not completely let go of the previous note when playing the next.
+Use the “Alt” key when manipulating notes in the Piano Roll.
+This will allow you to stretch or shorten the length of any note.